iurnah/Spring2013-OS/README.md

 Spring2013-OS
 =============

-This include my OS programming assignments in Spring2013 Operating System course taught by Dr. Stephen Murrell.
+This include my os programming assignments in spring2013 operating system course taught by dr. stephen murrell.

-All code are in the very premitive language BCPL, run in the simulator wrote by Dr. Murrell.
+all code are in the very premitive language BCPL, run in the simulator wrote by Dr. Murrell.